2023-2028 trial participants: observations start on April 1st!

 For iPhones and those who wish to enter their observations on a computer

 When you go to your micro-garden for the first time this spring, we suggest you clean your garden from fallen branches after winter to help you move around and check the status of the infrastructure.
-Could you report any issues to your local coordinator, such as damaged seed protectors or missing labels?
+Please report any issues to your local coordinator, such as damaged seed protectors or missing labels.

 Make sure your mobile phone is fully charged.
 If you have a power bank, take it with you!